crateio/distutils2/docs/source/distutils/apiref.rst

 Provides exceptions used by the Distutils modules.
-Note that Distutils modules may raise standard exceptions; in particular, SystemExit is usually raised for errors that are obviously the end-user's fault (eg. bad command-line arguments).
+Note that Distutils modules may raise standard exceptions; in particular, SystemExit is usually raised for errors that are obviously the end-user's fault (e.g. bad command-line arguments).

 This module is safe to use in ``from ... import *`` mode; it only exports symbols whose names start with ``Distutils`` and end with ``Error``.